RyanMcEntire/weather-app/plan-project.md

 ### UI

+- style UI like a linux desktop with a couple terminal programs
+  - black screen with green icon/text glow using custom font icons and ascii pictures
 - single input form to input city with submit button
 - toggle switch between Celsius and Fahrenheit
 - display info from weather object